orangeduck/Corange/README.md

 * __Why not C++?__

 	There are plenty of C++ engines which do what I've done here and better.
 Pure C game engines on the other hand are much rarer.
-Corange provided me an outlet to practice my C skills and Data Oriented Design.
+Corange provided me an outlet to practice my C skills.
 Of course if you are just linking to it you can still program your game/executable using C++.

 * __What stuff does it do?__